Margaret Martin, LCSW, SEP

 I have a Masters of Science in Social Work from the University of Texas at Austin and am a Licensed Clinical Social Worker.
 My 20 years of experience in clinical social work includes providing therapy in an inpatient treatment facility, an intensive outpatient program, a medical practice, and in private practice.
 I have worked with children, adolescents, and adults in individual, group, couple and family therapy.

 My approach to therapy is psychodynamic.
 This means that I believe that all of our life experiences contribute to who we are as individuals.
 Gaining a new understanding of past experiences and relationships can help us in our current lives as we develop new coping skills and strategies for living.
 I incorporate a variety of therapeutic interventions as part of the process depending on individual need.
 These include traditional talk therapy, Somatic Experiencing, Emotional Transformation Therapy, Eye Movement Desensitization Reprocessing (EMDR), cognitive-behavioral therapy, deep relaxation and mindfulness work, radical acceptance, and clinical hypnosis.
+I trained for five years with Stan Tatkin, Psy D, and use his Psychobiological Approach to Couple Therapy (PACT) in my work with couples.

 On a personal level, I'm a bit of a neuroscience geek and love learning about the latest research regarding how our brains function and how that applies to the healing process.
 I'm also passionate about knitting and other fiber arts and take almost any opportunity to get my creative juices flowing.